symbolik-ai/bootcamp/README.md

 	- [LangChain 🦜🔗 Basics Course - Video 10 (**stop at 3:35**)](https://sphere.segefjord.space/ai/langchain-basics?.=9)
 	- [LangChain 🦜🔗 Basics Course - Video 11 (**stop at 7:24**)](https://sphere.segefjord.space/ai/langchain-basics?.=10)

+3. Create a new notebook, `Day 3/chatdocs.ipynb`
-3. Use the [documentation](https://python.langchain.com/docs/modules/data_connection/document_loaders/pdf) on `PyPDFDirectoryLoader` to load all books at once.
+4. Use the [documentation](https://python.langchain.com/docs/modules/data_connection/document_loaders/pdf) on `PyPDFDirectoryLoader` to load all books at once.
-4.
+5. Create a vector DB (`faiss_index`) for the embeddings of all the books using FAISS (just as in `intro.ipynb`).
+6. Use the [LLMChain with memory](https://python.langchain.com/docs/modules/memory/adding_memory) from Day 2 to create a chatbot, but this time it should always pass the users messages through the `similarity_search` before answering the human.
 <br>
 <br>